Demonick99/amd-to-common/README.md

 ## How does it work?

-amd-to-common uses [esprima](http://esprima.org/) to parse your JS files into an AST.
+amd-to-common-fb uses [esprima](http://esprima.org/) to parse your JS files into an AST.
 It then analyses the content of the file, and does some really gnarly string replacements in order to rewrite to CommonJS style.
 Ideally, it would modify the AST and use something like `escodegen` to rewrite the source, but as most projects have very different spacing styles, this would probably anger a lot of people.

 ### Is it safe?